Chris00/lpd/README.md

     opam install lpd

-If you would like to compile the development version, you will need the following packages:
+If you would like to compile the development version, install [Dune](https://github.com/ocaml/dune).
+A `Makefile` is provided for the developers convenience.

-- oasis — to set up the build with `ocamlbuild`;
-- ocamlfind — to install the library;
-- `make` — to provide an easy way to drive the build process.

-Then issue:

-    make
-    make install

-To remove the library, do

-    make uninstall